dotnet/core/cli/known-issues.md

 To resolve this, checkout the `app.config` file from the source control prior to publishing.

-## `dotnet restore` in the root of the file system fails
+## `dotnet` commands in the root of the file system fails
-If you run `dotnet restore` in the root of the file system (`/` in Linux/macOS or `C:\` in Windows) it may fail even if you have the `project.json` file in the root.
-By default, running the command without specifying the project file will result in the command trying to locate any project files in all subdirectories in the file system.
-That will fail for certain paths due to security.
+If you run any `dotnet` command on project and code files that reside in the root of the file system (`/` in Linux/macOS or `C:\` in Windows) it may fail due to security reasons.
+The most common error that is encountered is:

-**Workaround:** point `dotnet restore` towards the actual project file using the `-p` switch.
+> Object reference not set to an instance of an object.

+This affects the situation where the actual code files are in the root.
+So, the example path that would trigger this behavior would be `/project.json` or `C:\project.json` on UNIX or Windows respectivelly.

+**Workaround:** use a directory to store your projects and source files.

 **More information:** https://github.com/NuGet/Home/issues/3038